poochi/2048/README.md

 google analytics

 ## License
-Lloyd's 15 is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)
+This puzzle is licensed under the [MIT license]